 - Deadline if you have extended tax return July 1st

 E-declaring with TastSelv

-You fill in your declaration via SKAT's electronic service TastSelv.
-With your Danish CPR number and a TastSelv code, which is sent to your home after you have registered with SKAT, you log in to TastSelv, and from there you will have access to your årsopgørelse, as well as your other Danish tax documents.
+You fill in your declaration via Skattestyrelsen's electronic service TastSelv.
+You use your NemID to log in and from there you will have access to your årsopgørelse, as well as your other Danish tax documents.
 You can also use your Danish CPR number and a TastSelv code to log on.
 If you forget your code, you can request a new code from Skattestyrelsen's website.

 When you use TastSelv, you can see the result of your tax assessment notice on the screen.
-You can also test declaring in different ways (e.g. limited tax liability or border passage rule) to see which is the most profitable for you.
-You can find more information on the different tax models in our article about deductions for the different taxation modes.
+You can find information on the different tax models in our article about deductions for the different taxation modes.

 Do I have to declare my Danish income in Sweden?

 If you live in Sweden you must also submit a Swedish tax declaration, even if all of your earnings are in Denmark.
 Inform the Swedish tax authorities of your Danish income under "övriga upplysningar" (other information) on the declaration form.

 If you have Danish income on which you pay tax in Sweden, you can use the conversion rate of DKK 100 = SEK 137,6 (2018) (the Riksbank's average rate).
 This applies to people such as Danish employees who live in Sweden and have carried out part of their work in Sweden.